-Community Building and Conflict Resolution (CBCR) provides support to staff, faculty and students with academic or Ohio State workplace concerns who are seeking to address conflicts and challenges within a restorative framework.
-Participants work collaboratively with certified facilitators to identify a path towards reconciliation and resolution.
+Community Building and Conflict Resolution (CBCR) is a free resource that provides support to staff, faculty and students with academic or Ohio State workplace concerns who are seeking to address conflicts and challenges through mediation or restorative options.
+Participants work collaboratively with certified facilitators to identify a path towards resolution.
+We also provide consultations and can help you identify the appropriate university resources to address your concerns.

 The Office of Student Life can assist with personal conflicts between students.